 #Can I replace a Samsung TV T-Con board myself?

-Yes, with basic tools and care.
+Yes, with basic tools and careful handling.
 The main risks are residual capacitor charge (wait 60 seconds after unplugging) and ribbon cable damage from rough handling.
-Match the replacement board’s part number exactly to your model.
+Match the replacement board’s part number exactly to your model; most Samsung T-Con swaps take 30 to 45 minutes.
 If you haven’t opened a TV before, a technician is the safer choice.

 #Do vertical lines mean my Samsung TV screen is broken?

 Not necessarily.
-Lines from a loose cable or failed T-Con board are fully repairable without touching the panel.
-Only lines that remain after cable reseating and T-Con replacement point to actual panel damage.
+Loose cables and bad T-Con boards are fully repairable.
+Only lines that persist after reseating and T-Con replacement mean actual panel damage.

 #Will a factory reset fix vertical lines on a Samsung TV?

-Only if a software glitch or firmware bug is the cause.
-If lines persist after the reset, the problem is hardware.
-The reset takes two minutes and is worth trying first before any disassembly.
+Only if firmware is the cause.
+If lines persist after the reset, it’s hardware.
+Either way, the reset takes two minutes and costs nothing.

 #How can I tell if the T-Con board or the panel is the problem?